whatsecretproject/SharpTalk/README.md

 I searched around exhausively and for a decent TTS engine apart from Microsoft's SAPI, which has a .NET implementation.
 I don't like SAPI because its features are complicated, it depends on having custom voices installed, and SSML generally makes me want to puke.

 Eventually, I came across DECtalk and its accompanying SDK, from which I was able to get documentation for its functions.
 I spent countless hours implementing these in C# using P/Invoke, and I eventually got it working.

+After noticing some issues with DECtalk, I migrated to the library to its successor, FonixTalk.

 Features